codymj/LuxIRC/README.md

 Documentation:
 ==============

 LuxIRC is intended to be a basic IRC client without too much bloat.
 It is a self-project of mine to learn the basics of GUI and network programming while making something useful.
 I will expand the program further by making it scriptable with Lua and Python.
-I am testing the program in Arch Linux and Windows 10.
+I am testing the program in Arch Linux only (for now).
 I will try to get a Mac VM up and running to test in that environment in the near future.

 Current Progress:
 -----------------